 - To save on costs, we prioritized early installation of the photovoltaic solar panels.
 These panels then served as a power source throughout the construction phase.

 - Over 84% of all construction waste and materials were diverted from landfills.

 - Berglund coordinated with Save the Dunes Council to preserve of the native habitat, reduce storm water quantity and improve of storm water quality.

 - Additional green building features include LED lighting, a reflective white roof, an automated flagpole, rain gardens, bicycle racks and electric car charging stations.

 Berglund assisted in site selection, cost estimating and budgeting during preconstruction.
 Throughout the design process, Berglund reviewed all design components and assemblies for constructability, cost and schedule implications.
 We maintained an ongoing dialogue on the component costs of the budget and presented cost savings to IBEW 697 for their board review.
-Thanks to Berglund’s highly skilled field force, thorough vetting of local subcontractors and constant communication with IBEW 697 and the design team, the project was brought in 7% under the original $10 million budget.
+Berglund’s highly skilled field force, thorough vetting of local subcontractors and constant communication with IBEW 697 and the design team, brought the project in 7% under the original $10 million budget.